 Citrus is an ancient fruit.
-Seven million years ancient, according to fossilized leaves discovered in China’s Yunnan Province in 2009 and 2011.
-But many of the citrus varieties we know and buy in the grocery store today haven’t been around nearly as long.
-Citrus has spread across the world both naturally and with help from humans, which, as it turns out, is good since that genetic practice may save the existence of citrus.
+Seven million years ancient, according to fossilized leaves discovered in China's Yunnan Province in 2009 and 2011.
+But many of the citrus varieties we know and buy in the grocery store today haven't been around nearly as long.
+Citrus has spread across the world (in places as far as Brazil to Australia and Spain) both naturally and with help from humans, which, as it turns out, is good since that genetic practice may save the existence of citrus.

 The citrus family starts off with just three types of citrus: citrus medica, citrus maxima, and citrus reticulata, also known as citrons, pomelos, and mandarins.
 These three citrus species are native to South and East Asia, but in the last few million years or so, genes from these three types have combined and mutated and generally made their way across the globe resulting in thousands of types of wild citrus.

 Citrus has been a favorite fruit for centuries, not only for their punch of vitamin C and health benefits but the role they play in America.
 Soccer practice wouldn't be the same without orange segments, the Florida Keys would be barren of key lime pie, and sweet lime juice margaritas wouldn't exist.

 Humans have helped spread citrus by creating new varieties of the fruit.
 In fact, almost all existing citrus fruits grown today are hybrids, all descended from those three original fruits.

 Genetically speaking, it's easy to create new citrus hybrids.
 In fact, it's one of the few plants that will mix genes in the wild, creating new natural hybrids of citrus fruit.
 For example, the Meyer lemon is a hybrid of a citron and a mandarin/pomelo hybrid (so, it includes the genetic lines of all three ancient fruits).